33 min read

 Before moving on, let's walk through what we have here:

-- First, we define a few class properties, including the Solana connection, the Jupiter API, the wallet, the USDC and SOL mints, the USDC token account, the check interval, the last check, the price watch interval id, the target gain percentage, the next trade, and a flag to indicate if the bot is waiting for confirmation.
+- First, we define a few class properties, including the Solana RPC client, the Jupiter API, the wallet signer, the USDC and SOL mint addresses, the USDC token account, the check interval, the last check, the price watch interval id, the target gain percentage, the next trade, and a flag to indicate if the bot is waiting for confirmation.
 We will use these to track the bot's state and manage the trading logic.

 - We define a constructor that takes a configuration object and initializes the bot's properties.
 We also define an